Kohima district: Flora and fauna

 In 1980, Kohima District became home to the Pulie Badze Wildlife Sanctuary, which has an area of 9.2 km2.
 It is a natural habitat for Blyth’s Tragopan.

 Climate

 Administration

 Kohima District is administered by a Deputy Commissioner, who has a number of Additional Deputy Commissioners (ADCs) and Sub-Division officers (SDOs) with responsibilities for each of the administrative circles.
 There exists also a District Urban Development Agency for Kohima.
 The current Deputy Commissioner of Kohima District is Shanavas C.

 Kohima District is subdivided into the five administrative circles of Chiephobozou, Botsa, Kezocha, Jakhama, Kohima Sadar and Sechü–Zubza.
 These administrative circles are grouped into three Rural Development Blocks, which are Kohima (for Kohima Sadar and Sechü–Zubza), Chiephobozou (for Chiephobozou, Botsa and some of Kezocha) and Jakhama (for Jakhama and the rest of Kezocha).

-Urban and rural centres

-Kohima Sadar circle comprises two towns: